In this short guide I will show you how to animate a Radar Plot with matplotlib in Python.

 In a radar plot the x-values will correspond to the positions on the circle (0-360 degrees) and the y-values are the distances from the middle point of the circle.

-Therefore the x-values will be the label positions and the y-values will be the datapoints.
-For the initial plot the first datapoints will be selected using a list comprehension.
+The x-values will be the label positions and the y-values will be the datapoints.
+A list comprehension will select the first datapoints for the initial plot.

 radar_ln = ax.plot(label_loc, [d[0] for d in data], label="Legend")

-The labels themselves will be placed at the previously calculated positions around the circle by converting the radians to degrees and setting the labels in the set_thetagrids
+The code places the labels at the calculated positions around the circle by converting radians to degrees and setting them in the set_thetagrids method.

 ax.set_thetagrids(np.degrees(label_loc), labels=labels)